 So if I can do it, I'm very confident everyone else can too.

 But $2000+ per month isn't the limits of Kindle publishing, it's actually nowhere near it.
 However you won't be seeing $50k, $30k or even $20k dashboards anymore.
-The industry has changed over the years and the honest potential a Kindle publishing business has is $10,000 per month.
+The industry has changed over the years.
+The honest potential a Kindle publishing business has is around $10,000 per month.
 And that's if you actively work hard.

-If you're like me, who only wants passive income and doesn't believe in active income, then $5,000 per month would be the realistic potential.
+If you're like me, who only wants passive income and doesn't believe in active income, then $5,000 per month would be the realistic maximum.

 I know those aren't crazy numbers you see everywhere else online, but unlike everywhere else online, I'm being very honest.